orgua/shepherd_v2_planning/hw_cape_v23_test_performance.rst

 Tested
 ------

-- WD is fine now -> gets turned on
+- WD is fine now -> Board gets turned on
 - BB boots with Shepard Cape on
 - BB-powered boot works, but turning Cape on crashes the 5V Rail (P9-7/8)
+- WD restarting BB works

 TODO
 -----

-- fix BB-Powered Mode
-- determine final fixes for EMU
-- determine final fixes for HRV
-- test WD restarting BB
+- test gpio
-- determine stencil-thickness (=100um) -> shrink some paste-mask-pads
-- remove inductors from A5V, 10/-6V
+- external ref for DAC

 Troubleshooting
 ---------------